 Our Special Interest Groups or SIGs provide forums for professional staff, administrators and faculty with common responsibilities to communicate directly with each other about issues related to their areas of interest and expertise.
 SIGs encourage interaction, cooperation and the sharing of best practices.
 They also develop guidance in their areas of focus and expertise; these collaborative efforts have advanced optometric education dramatically in recent years.

 Our leadership encourages the development of new SIGs that foster implementation of ASCO’s mission and strategic objectives.
-For information on how to begin developing a SIG, contact LaShawn Sidbury, Program Manager.
+For information on how to begin developing a SIG, contact LaShawn Sidbury, Manager, Programs and Meetings.